appfoundry/Reliant/README.md

 - Initializer injection
 - Property injection

-For simplicity's sake we will use [property injection][] in these examples.
+For simplicity's sake we will use property injection in these examples.

+> We actually prefer initializer injection over property injection, but we will get into that in our [wiki pages](https://github.com/appfoundry/Reliant/wiki).

 Let's say that our `DefaultStringProvider` implementation needs a `StringGenerator` to generate some strings.
 We could do this by simply adding a property named `stringGenerator` on our `DefaultStringProvider`.